Cyriakus Schneegass

 Cyriakus Schneegass (Schneegaß; Snegassius, 5 October 1546 – 23 October 1597) was a German Lutheran pastor, hymn writer, composer and music theorist.

 Life

 Schneegass was born in 1546 in the village of Bufleben, north of Gotha.
-He came from a peasant family and experienced a youth shaped by military turmoil during the Smalcaldic War, with the siege of Gotha by the Elector Augustus of Saxony.
+He came from a peasant family.
 He attended Handelsschule (trade school) in Gotha and studied at the University of Jena from 1565, mainly with Cyriacus Lindemann.

-Evidence of his life can be found again in 1573, when he took his first ministry as the fifth Protestant pastor at St. Blasius Church in Friedrichroda.
+In 1573 he took his first ministry as the fifth Protestant pastor at St. Blasius Church in Friedrichroda.
 At the same time he held the post of superintendent of the Weimar adjuncts.
 He married Dorothea Lindemann, the only daughter of his teacher who had died in 1568.
 The couple had eight daughters, four of whom are mentioned by name in the preface to his Spiritual songs and hymns, and two sons who died early.

 His wife, Dorothea, née Lindemann, was a granddaughter of the Superintendent of Gotha, Friedrich Myconius, and a great niece of Martin Luther.